AbelKristanto/AbelKristanto.github.io/_posts/2023-10-04-my-testimony.md

 If you wish to read more online in 2022, [click here](https://drive.google.com/drive/u/0/folders/1IG5u56CB27BHhpaHbd6R6hLXxOMP-0n0).

+## 2023: The Year of Preparation and Fellowship

+In 2023, understanding the meaning of life in the world is a reflective journey that often leads us to question our purpose and direction.
+Matthew 28:19-20 emphasizes the daily hustle and bustle, where routines and life demands can make us lose sight of our true calling.
+Amidst the simplicity some find in seeking personal pleasure or material pursuits, the passage encourages a deeper understanding of life's purpose—a call to have a genuine relationship with God, follow His teachings, and be a blessing to others.

+Reflecting on personal experiences at the beginning of 2020, the author questioned their existence and found meaning in spreading the truth of God's word through writing.
+This highlights the transformative power of responding to God's call, recognizing that life's true meaning lies in living according to His will.

+"Berputar dalam Situasi yang Sama" explores the notion of being trapped in repetitive cycles and toxic environments, drawing parallels to Jonah's experience in the midst of a great storm.
+The passage encourages introspection in facing similar situations, emphasizing personal responsibility for decisions and actions.

+"Menyediakan Hati untuk Dipakai Tuhan" delves into the response to God's call, drawing inspiration from Mary's humble acceptance of her role in the divine plan.
+It underscores the importance of readiness and commitment to God's purpose, illustrating how providing one's heart for God's use can lead to a meaningful and transformative journey.

+"Meninggalkan Dosa Masa Lalu" explores the concept of repentance and becoming a new creation in Christ.
+The passage from 2 Corinthians 5:17 emphasizes not only forgiveness but also the ability to leave behind past sins and embrace a life aligned with God's will.

+"Bergaul di Lingkungan yang Tepat" draws on Proverbs 13:20, emphasizing the impact of social environments on personal development.
+It highlights the significance of choosing positive influences and the role of community in shaping character.

+"Memberanikan Iman untuk Percaya" explores the meaning of faith, emphasizing the courage to trust in God's promises and the continuous journey of seeking Him.
+It encourages believers to face uncertainties with bravery, obedience, and openness to the truth.

+"Dua menjadi Satu Daging" reflects on the profound meaning of marriage, going beyond physical unity to encompass soul, mind, and spirit.
+It underlines the importance of prioritizing the spouse and building a foundation of loyalty and emotional unity.

+"Mengampuni Lebih Dahulu" delves into the act of forgiving before being forgiven, inspired by Mark 11:25.
+It presents forgiveness as a courageous and transformative response, breaking the cycle of anger and fostering understanding of human imperfections.

+"Bersama Keluarga untuk jadi Berkat" explores the concept of being a blessing together with family, drawing from Galatians 6:10.
+It emphasizes the importance of community and caring for others, creating a picture of an inclusive family where everyone feels accepted and loved.

+"Maaf, Aku telah Dikhianati" addresses responding to betrayal with peace, inspired by Matthew 5:39.
+It highlights Jesus' teachings to overcome revenge and replace it with a peaceful response, fostering acceptance and forgiveness.

+"Menjalin Sebuah Pertemanan" explores the meaning of true friendship, emphasizing trust, unconditional love, and support.
+It underscores the importance of quality over quantity in relationships and the role of genuine friendships in personal growth.

+"Aku telah Bebas dan Diselamatkan" reflects on the profound meaning of Christmas, focusing on John 3:16.
+It portrays Christmas as a celebration of God's immeasurable love, emphasizing the birth of Jesus Christ as the ultimate act of sacrifice and redemption.

+These reflections encapsulate a journey of spiritual growth, emphasizing the importance of understanding one's purpose, responding to God's call, seeking forgiveness, cultivating positive relationships, embracing faith, and experiencing the transformative power of love and salvation.
+Each passage offers valuable insights into living a meaningful and purposeful life grounded in spiritual principles.

 ## Prayer

 If you require prayers or assistance, we stand ready to support you.
 Please feel free to share your requests below, and we will be here to offer our help and guidance.